 God didn’t create us to live this way.
 He himself is a community – the father, the son, the Holy Spirit.
 God didn’t leave Adam alone – he created Eve.
 The scripture continuously interweaves the thought of community.
 Galatians talks about how we are to carry each others burdens.
 Proverbs talks about how we are help better each other.

 Proverbs 27:17 As iron sharpens iron, so one person sharpens another.

-While pondering and passing all these silos, I realized, at fast glance they appear to stand alone but with another look they are connected.
+While pondering these silos, I realized, at fast glance they appear to stand alone but with another look they are connected.

 Really living life as a community takes time, takes maturity on all different kinds of levels.
 It is a process.
 To truly trust each other, trust God and the people he put in our path, to love each other, to forgive each other, to regard each other more than ourselves.

 I struggle with that last one, how about you?